zoush99/f-ikos/README.md

 └── test
 ```

 IKOS uses the CMake build system.
-You will need to specify an installation directory that will contain all the binaries, libraries and headers after installation.
+You will need to specify an installation directory that will contain all the binaries, libraries, and headers after installation.
 If you do not specify this directory, CMake will install everything under `install` in the root directory of the distribution.
 In the following steps, we will install IKOS under `/path/to/ikos-install-directory`.

 Here are the steps to build and install IKOS: